APPLICATIONS FOR THIS WORKSHOP HAVE CLOSED

 Infectious disease modeling is an exciting field whose practitioners study the mechanisms by which diseases spread, to predict future outbreaks, track current outbreaks, and evaluate methods to control an epidemic.
 Currently, CCDD and MIDAS members are using infectious disease modeling in the fight against the COVID-19 pandemic, including predicting the trajectory of the disease and communicating findings to policymakers and the public about strategies to slow disease spread, and illustrating how inequities result in increased risk and severity of disease, and strategies for promoting health equity across a population.
 Hear from some of the top experts in the field and their experiences during the pandemic!

-Over one and a half days, students get a brief introduction to the existing possibilities in mathematical modeling.
+During the workshop students get a brief introduction to the existing possibilities in mathematical modeling.
 Sessions will include introductions to computational tools, and scientific talks from public health researchers and trainees who use infectious disease epidemiology and mathematical modeling to solve problems in public health.
-They will also engage in professional development and networking opportunities, and participate in hands-on activities to practice the concepts and skills they are learning.
-(Depending on your background, hands-on activities will be in one of the following programs: R, Excel, or SAS.)
+They will also engage in professional development and networking opportunities, and participate in hands-on activities to practice the concepts and skills they are learning, including activities using the R programming language.

 Eligibility Criteria:

-This workshop exists to increase diversity in the field of mathematical modeling and public health.
-Click here to view eligibility criteria.
+This workshop exists to increase diversity in the fields of mathematical modeling and public health.

 How to apply: